WJP-DAU/eu-thematic-reports/html/R2/text/title-&-scroll.md

 ## justice does not function equally for everyone.

 ##### **Most people who experienced legal problems got the advice they needed**: Legal problems are ubiquitous across the EU.
 People facing legal problems have access to quality information and advice, and, to a lesser extent, appropriate assistance and representation.
-However, it can be difficult to access dispute resolution mechanisms when needed.

 ##### **In general, people believe that justice is expensive**: Across the EU, respondents think that most people cannot easily afford the costs of legal assistance and representation, or the costs of dispute resolution mechanisms if they face a legal problem.